turingschool-examples/rack_server/README.md

   include Capybara::Minitest::Assertions
 end
 ```

+That `CapybaraTestCase` is pretty interesting.
+Our feature tests will inherit from it, and, since it inherits from `Minitest::Test`, will have access to both the Minitest methods that we know and love and the new Capybara methods that we'll be using to interact with our website.

 In this application, the Test Helper will be the way that our tests are made aware of our application.
 We do this by requiring `./app/controllers/personal_site`, and then setting a class called `PersonalSite` (which we haven't created yet) as the app that Capybara should look for when it's running our tests.